marcnormandin/ParticleSwarmOptimization/README.md

 ## Small Particle Swarm Optimization library in C++

 This is a small library that implements the basic Particle Swarm Optimation algorithm in C++.
-It was created and used in another project of mine, and thought it might help others in their own or to learn about PSO.
+It was created and used in another project of mine, and I thought that it might be of help to others in their own projects or to learn about PSO.

 The main classes are the following:
 - (class PSO) _The main PSO algorithm_